 This also produces problems for organization.
 If content is segregated into hundreds of files for a standard-book-length manual (rather than dozens, say) keeping the files organized is a challenge.
 If nothing else, build tools will need to do a lot more error checking and hopefully documentation writers will develop standard file organizations and practices that will keep things under control.

-?
+Thoughts?
 Onward and Upward!